SebDominguez/42-HODL/README.md

 ## Let's whack some washers!

-First use the loop tape trick to secure the washer so it stand still while we punch him
+First use the loop tape trick to secure the washer so it stands still while we punch him

 ![Tape the washer on the base](./img/2.png)